Verba Diei XII

 - 1 min read

-"We suffer more often in imagination than in reality." - Epictetus, Fragment 13
+"We suffer more often in imagination than in reality." - Seneca the Younger, Epistulae Morales ad Lucilium (Letters from a Stoic), Letter XIII

 Fear has a vivid imagination.